Components of a Lino site¶

 source files with Sphinx code (

-Some more jargon you might encounter when talking to a developer:
+Some more jargon you might encounter when talking to a software developer: